gabomartini/VM-Managing/README.md

 ## Task 4: Adjust the scaling of Azure Virtual Machine Scale Sets.

-In this task, you scale the virtual machine scale set using a custom scale rule.
+In this task, you will modify the scale set by applying a custom scaling rule to adjust resource allocation dynamically.

 1. Select "Go to resource" or search for and select the scale set created before.
 2. Choose "Availability + Scale" from the left side menu, then choose "Scaling".
 In this case a Scale out rule.